yuriys-kentico/kontent-custom-element-samples/README.md

 * Pull requests are to be submitted to https://github.com/Kentico/custom-element-samples
 * Every custom element extension submitted between 1st and 31st of March 2019 is automatically included in the contest
-* If you are working on a custom element extension based on an idea from our list, let us know via GitHub issues and we will assign the issue to you.
+* If you are working on a custom element extension based on an idea from our list, let us know via GitHub issues and we will assign the issue to you. (**UPDATE: contest deadline pushed to 14th of April 2019**)

 ## Winners
 If your custom element extension will place in the top 10, we will get in touch with you via GitHub to collect your contact info so that you can receive your prize.
 Please make sure your GitHub contact info is current.